Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Introduction

-In this paper, we focus on scheduling parallel jobs on multiprocessors with per-processor speed scaling capability \cite{HerbertMa07, KimGuWe08}, that is, the speed of each processor can be individually scaled.
-A scheduling algorithm needs to have both a \emph{processor allocation policy}, which decides the number of processors allocated to each job, and a \emph{speed scaling policy}, which decides the speed of each allocated processor.
-Moreover, we assume that the parallel jobs under consideration can have time-varying parallelism.
-Thus, if the scheduling algorithm is not designed properly, it may incur large amount of energy waste when the jobs have relatively low parallelism, or cause severe execution delay and hence performance degradations when the parallelism of the jobs is high.
-This poses additional challenges to the speed scaling problem for parallel jobs compared with its sequential counterpart.
+In this paper, we study the challenging problem of scheduling parallel jobs on multiprocessors for the energy-performance tradeoff.
+We focus on systems with per-processor speed scaling capability; that is, the speed of each processor can be individually scaled \cite{HerbertMa07,ZhangShDw10,ZhaoJa11}.
+This kind of architecture has been made possible by the recent advancements in chip design technology, such as the on-chip switching regulators \cite{KimGuWe08,KimBrWe11}.
+Under this setting, a scheduling algorithm needs to have both a \emph{processor allocation policy}, which determines the number of processors allocated to each job, and a \emph{speed scaling policy}, which determines the speed of each allocated processor.
+Moreover, we assume that the parallel jobs can have time-varying parallelism in different phases of their executions \cite{Edmonds00,ChanEdPr11,SunCaHs09b}.
+This poses an additional challenge compared to scheduling sequential jobs.
+In particular, it requires a scheduling algorithm to have dynamic policies in order to respond to the jobs' different resource requirements over time.
+If not designed properly, however, the algorithm could waste a large amount of energy or cause severe execution delays and hence performance degradations.